Xiphe/karma-environments/README.md

 * A New environment is created by adding a new directory containing a file that matches with `config.environments.definitions` inside config.basePath.

-* __NOT IMPLEMENTED__ An environment inherits frameworks and dependencies from its parents.
+* An environment inherits frameworks and dependencies from its parents.
   (unless you `.clean()`)

 * It searches for test files matching `config.environments.tests` in its directory